 It’s therefore important not to confuse the two or assume that they’re one and the same.
 While weight loss is a specific goal that exercise can play a role in, exercise itself has broad benefits in a number of different ways.
 This means that you can and should exercise for several reasons, but if your goal is to lose weight, you may need a multifaceted approach that includes exercise, a healthy diet and more.

 Successfully losing unwanted weight and managing to keep the pounds off in a healthy way involves a combination of factors that can be different for everyone.
-While exercise can be one of these factors and there are several other reasons to incorporate exercise into your regular lifestyle, exercise alone does not necessarily equal weight loss, and vice versa.
+While exercise can be one of these factors and there are several other reasons to incorporate exercise into your regular lifestyle, exercise alone does not necessarily equal weight loss, gastric sleeve surgery and vice versa.
 Separating the two conceptually and taking a more nuanced view of weight, fitness and health can help you identify the combination of factors that your body needs in order to be healthy and well.
 The next time someone suggests you should exercise if you want to lose weight, you can simply direct them to this article for a deeper understanding.